 Does Your Brand Need a Purpose?

-Nov 13, 2024I value companies with a purpose.
+Nov 13, 2024I really value companies with a purpose.
 It lights me up.
-It makes me feel a sense of relief after despair that commercialism might be ruining our planet.
-Actually, it turns out, there are many companies out there whose leaders display a very high ethic and really want to be beacons of positive change--from chocolate brands to cosmetics and clean beauty creators... to coffee and tea, to herbal and aromatherapy, to organic food and beverage.
+It makes me feel a sense of relief after the falling into despair that commercialism might be ruining our planet.
+Actually, it turns out, there exist many companies whose leaders display a very high ethic and want to be beacons of positive change -- from chocolate brands to cosmetics and clean beauty creators... to coffee and tea, to herbal and aromatherapy, to organic food and beverage.

 The Corporate Purpose Myth